fxkuehl/qmk_firmware/keyboards/keebio/iris/keymaps/kolibri/readme.md

 Mod-tap keys require two presses in quick succession to enable key-repeat.
 Therefore keys that are frequently used with key-repeat, such as arrow keys, will not be placed on bottom-row modifier keys.

 All four thumb keys are dual-function keys.
-With 3 thumb keys per hand, Space and Shift could be made single-function keys.
+With three thumb keys per hand, Space can be made a single-function key.
 The choice of "tap" functions of the base layer thumb keys is driven both by utility on the base layer and space-constraints on the Sym layer:

 * Space (obvious)
 * Tab (Tab-completion, Alt+Tab, switching between UI elements, indentation)
 * Underscore (snake_case names when programming)
 * Apostrophe (I'm sure this doesn't need an explanation.
 It's obvious, isn't it?)
+* 3rd left thumb-key: one-shot Alt
+* 3rd right thumb-key: duplicate Del (one-handed Delete in GUI apps)

-Enter is deliberately not on a thumb key to avoid pressing it accidentally.
+Enter is deliberately not on a thumb key to avoid pressing it accidentally when switching layers.
 Backspace and Delete are quicker and more comfortable to hit repeatedly with one of the strong fingers on the Fn layer.
+However, a one-handed duplicate Del key is available on an optional 3rd thumb key.

 # QMK hacks